 GOALS: To educate students and professionals at various stages of career pathways on current clinical research-related topics and developments in the regulatory environment presented by experts from academia, government, and industry.

 CURRENT STATUS: To date, more than 1,000 people from 72 institutions have attended the symposium series.
 Currently, due to COVID-19 stay at home order, RKS has restructured symposia delivery to a virtual platform.
-Upcoming symposia topic will focus upon “Diversity in Clinical Trials in the Time of COVID-19” scheduled for October 16, 2020.
+Upcoming symposia topic will focus upon “Principles of Global Clinical Research for Medical Devices” scheduled for April 9, 2021.

 To access recordings of past symposia, click here.